Are you a professional in the food industry, and do you want to strengthen your expertise and knowledge about food toxicology?

-In this online master course you will study the toxicity of avoidable chemicals in food and learn about risk assessments.
-Since this online course is part-time, you will be able to combine study and work and enhance your career.
+In this online master's course, you will study the toxicity of unavoidable chemicals in food and learn about risk assessments.
+Since this online course is part-time, you can combine study and work and enhance your career.

 - Understand the difference between avoidable and unavoidable chemicals of concern in food.

-- The type of avoidable chemicals that are relevant to consider.
+- The type of unavoidable chemicals that are relevant to consider.

-- Perform their own risk and safety assessment on avoidable chemicals in food.
+- Perform their own risk and safety assessment on unavoidable chemicals in food.